25 Amazing Facts about Canada

 4. More than half of all the lakes in the world are located in Canada!
 The country counts more than 3 million lakes and 31,700 big lakes with an area over 300 hectares.
 Canada also includes two of the biggest lakes in the world: Great Bear Lake and Great Slave Lake.

-5. Toronto is Canada's largest metropole with over 6 million people.
-Montreal, Canada's second largest city with over 4 million inhabitants, is also the second largest city in the world that has a French-speaking population - after Paris in France.
+5. Toronto is Canada's largest metropole with about seven million people.
+Montreal, Canada's second largest city with over 4.3 million inhabitants, is also the second largest city in the world that has a French-speaking population - after Paris in France.

 - Nine out of ten Canadians live in the US - Canada border region which includes the area up to 160 km/ 99 miles from the US - Canada border.

 - The Bay of Fundi in eastern Canada has the highest tides in the world.
 The waves there are more than 13 m/ 42 ft high.

 - Jasper Nationalpark in the Rocky Mountains spans over several vegetation zones.

 Canadian polar bear in the tundra at Hudson Bay

 - Canada's longest river is McKenzie River in the North West.
 The river is 4,241 km/ 2,635 miles long.

 - The highest mountain in Canada is Mount Logan with 5,959 m/ 19,551 ft.
 Mount Logan is located in the Yukon Territory at the border with Alaska/USA.